 Common knowledge tells us that cars are made out of metal.
 Well, mostly, at least.
 However, that’s not for lack of trying other materials.
 Many a talented and brave engineer has attempted breaking the mould, usually with mixed success.
 Whether its cost or safety, theses usually a good reason we still use good old metal for our cars, but that being said, here are 6 cars made out of slightly more exotic stuff.

 The Cold War influenced many vehicles produced in Eastern Europe, but the Velorex Oskar, produced from 1954 until 1971, is probably one of the strangest.
-Not for its use of motorcycle engine, tiny power output and sluggish performance but for its choice of body material.
-The Oskar`s body was built out of steel skeleton and covered with with a fake leather type material called “Igelit” stretched over the frame.
+Not for its use of a motorcycle engine, tiny power output and sluggish performance but for its choice of body material.
+The Oskar`s body was built out of a steel exoskeleton wrapped in a faux leather looking material called “Igelit”.

 Interestingly, different parts of the body were held together with button fasteners.
 Of course, the body wasn’t very durable, and it was prone to scratching and ripping, but Velorex produced replacement body panels which could also be obtained from your tailor.
 Since it was really cheap, the Oskar actually proved to be moderately popular in `60s Czechoslovakia.